-- Homework will be assigned every class, and is due by the start of the following class. - Late assignments will not be accepted once their solutions have been posted, except in emergency situations.
+- Homework will be assigned every class, and is due by the start of the following class. - Late assignments will not be accepted, except in emergency situations.

 FINDING THE HOMEWORK ASSIGNMENTS

 - Homework assignments will be posted at the class Google Classroom site, at the location corresponding to the date on which it was assigned. - The exercise numbers that are posted refer to exercises in the Notes for this class (which are available at the class Google Classroom site); these exercise numbers do NOT refer to the textbooks.